incmix-ui/incmix-ui/packages/components/popper/README.md

 A React hooks wrapper for popper.js to dynamic positioning of containers around a reference.

-> This is an internal hook of Chakra-UI, and it's not covered by semver, and may
+> This is an internal hook of incmix-ui, and it's not covered by semver, and may
 > cause unexpected or broken application behavior.
 Use them at your own risk.

 ## Installation